What is ecommerce?

 Social algorithms change, ads get pricey, but your email list is yours forever.
 Send helpful content, special offers, and product updates consistently.

-10. Keep trying
+10. Keep going

 The most successful stores are the ones that grow.
 Keep testing: